 Discipline-specific knowledge (DSK) represents the foundational knowledge expected of all graduates of Health Service Psychology (HSP) programs.
 These domains provide the knowledge base necessary for further training in clinical psychology.
-In manner consistent with the American Psychological Association (APA) Standards of Accreditation, we ensure students gain mastery of these areas of knowledge through classroom learning and practical application.
-The domains of DSK for HSP Masters Programs (APA, 2021) are:
+Consistent with the American Psychological Association (APA) Standards of Accreditation, we ensure students gain mastery of these areas of knowledge through classroom learning and practical application.
+The DSL domains for HSP Masters Programs (APA, 2021) are: